Baltoli/project-docs/notes/writeups/acq_rel_data_flow.md

 unfortunately LLVM 3.3 doesn't have that built in.
 Looks like the best way to proceed is just to do a simple search of the calls, check whether they are in the module and stick them in a vector.

+Next analysis to perform is a conservative one to make sure that there is never a call to `lock_release` after a call to `lock_acquire`.
+To do this, need to find every call to the function `lock_acquire` within the bound function (and recursively into the control path functions?)
+Maybe worth making the analysis more conservative to minimise wasted work here first.
+One way to do this is to get rid of my own control path implementation and instead use the LLVM dominator pass to get the dominance tree for the module.
+This would then give me the tools needed to work out whether or not calls to `_release` can come before `_acquire`.

+Can't get an actual LLVM call graph without going to 3.4.
+Worth a try?